-Upon completing and submitting a Cecil College admissions application, all students must take the skills assessments in math, reading, and English.
-Prior to entry into this certificate and degree program, the student is required to submit verification of the following:
+The EMT - Paramedic program at Cecil College is offered in conjunction with the Cecil County Department of Emergency Services.
+Students who are interested in the paramedic program should contact the College and speak to an academic advisor or contact Cecil County EMS at 410-392-2029.
+Upon completing and submitting a Cecil College admissions application, all students must take the skills assessments in math, reading and English.
+Prior to entry into this program, the student is required to submit/complete the following: